 - Completion of a substance abuse assessment and 60 days of continuous abstinence from alcohol.

-Steven Saad is a Raleigh and Wake County criminal defense attorney with years of legal experience as both a defender of the accused and a former Wake County prosecutor.
-He is passionate about representing the people of his community that are accused of crimes and have unfortunately found themselves in our criminal system.
-Obtaining the best possible results in his clients’ cases is Steven’s only motivation.
+Wake County and Raleigh criminal defense attorney, Steven Saad, has many years of legal experience as both a defender of the accused and a former Wake County prosecutor.
+He is passionate in his defense of the people that have been accused of crimes within his community and are unfortuate enough to have become part of our criminal system.
+Steven’s primary objective is to obtain the best possible results in each of his clients’ cases.

-During his years as a Wake County District Attorney, Steven prosecuted tens of thousands of criminal cases, giving him unparalleled insight into the criminal court process in Wake County.
-He thrives on the fact that a case can be won or lost in the smallest details, making preparation and communication with clients throughout a case critical.
+The experience Steven gained during his years as a Wake County District Attorney, where he prosecuted tens of thousands of criminal cases, gave him unparalleled insight into the criminal court process in Wake County.
+Understanding that a case can be won or lost in the smallest details, he knows preparation and communication with clients throughout a case is critical.

-Don’t waste an opportunity to discuss your case with an experienced and effective defense attorney and former Wake County prosecutor.
-Contact us today.
+If you would like to discuss your case with an experienced and effective defense attorney and former Wake County prosecutor, contact us today.
+We look forward to speaking with you.